rangle/test-automation/frameworks/cypress/README.md

 `yarn test:headless (or npm run test:headless)`

-This will run all tests that are found under the `integration` folder.
+This will run all tests that are found under the `integration/todosApp` folder.
 Cypress will create a `videos` folder and save a recording of this headless execution, to aid debugging if there are any issues.